The Bay State Fellowship Program

 Students interested in the Bay State Fellowship program who do not satisfy the requirements may want to apply to the School's graduate program in the MS track.
 Students admitted into the MS track are not provided with assistantships or other financial support.

-The Computer Science masters degree is a 30 credit program that requires 30 course credits, six of which can be the masters project.
+The Computer Science masters degree is a 30 credit hour program, six of which can be the masters project, with students requried to complete 4 core course requirements (credits for core courses apply to the 30 credit hours).
 Up to six credits of previous work -- for example, graduate courses taken while an undergraduate and not used to satisfy undergraduate computer science requirements -- may be applied to the 30 credit MS requirement.
 Some MS work -- for example, the 6 credit project -- may be done over the summer.